July 31, 2020

 SLIGHTLY SCARLET (1956)

 You will be familiar with John Payne’s role as a tough guy with a dark side.
-But those gray crime dramas never had the musically talented actor playing the piano, however briefly, as he does here.
+Yet those gray crime dramas never had the musically talented actor playing the piano, however briefly, as he does here.
 Payne always improves a film and his character's intensity is not lessened by color.
 Adding a ruthless quotient is his boss, the quintessential gangster, Ted de Corsia.
 Payne is his “public relations” man whom he sarcastically calls, “Genius.”
 Payne works both sides of the law yet he is tired of his powerless position under the boss’s thumb.
-In a double-cross, he sets him up as front-page news for a recent murder.
-Thought to be untouchable, de Corsia angrily buys a one-way airline ticket to Mexico, leaving Payne to take over operations, his beach house and his Chrysler.
+In a double-cross, he sets him up de Corsia with a phony front-page headline about a recent murder.
+Thought to be untouchable, de Corsia angrily buys a one-way airline ticket to Mexico, leaving Payne to take over operations, his beach house, and his Chrysler.
 Mayoral candidate, Kent Taylor, had come down hard on de Corsia’s manhandling of city officials.
 Payne’s own manipulation secures the unsuspecting Taylor of an election victory.

 What better excuse to use “Superscope” than to feature two Technicolor scarlet starlets, Rhonda “sultry” Fleming and Arlene “klepto” Dahl.
 Neither could be considered acting powerhouses and their screen time together is a suds-fest.
 Not entirely their fault.
 Fleming seems to treat her little sister like a high school graduate though only two years separated them in real life.
-Fleming comes off okay and her limited alto vocal range is not as shallow as in some of her other supporting roles.
-Fleming is Kent's secretary and girlfriend but Payne temporarily disrupts their future as he and Fleming become attached at the lips on more than one occasion.
+Fleming comes off okay and her limited alto vocal range is not as monotonous, here.
+She is Kent's secretary and girlfriend but Payne temporarily disrupts their future as he and Fleming become attached at the lips on more than one occasion.
 Give Dahl credit for being a convincing obnoxious adult brat.
-Naturally, like the average female, they sleep in full makeup and a permanent...permanent.
+Naturally, like the average female, they sleep in full makeup and a permanent...permanently.

 The film’s opening concerns Dahl's prison release for petty theft.
 Her lack of awareness, smart-aleck attitude and the fawning over any male assumes she is irresistible.
 To get an idea of her unconsciousness, later in the film she picks up a speargun at the beach house and pulls the trigger to see what might happen.
 The spear barely misses Payne’s head, embedding itself in the wall.
 She thought it funny.
 He angrily grabs her by the shoulders, whip-lashing her fore and aft, scarlet tresses bobbing every which way, with her enduring airhead smile intact.
 Payne’s bending the law to suit his personal desires never grows old as he continues to intervene after Dahl is arrested for stealing a necklace.
 But kleptomania is not her only underlying problem.

 News of Payne’s dominance reaches de Corsia and he returns to the beach house for revenge.
 Dahl is the lone occupant until Fleming arrives.
 The mob boss knows all about her.
 She is on his Christmas death list.
 Drunken Dahl is flippant about the whole standoff.
 Fleming stumbles onto another loaded speargun on the deck.
-Spearing tuna from cliff-side is apparently the norm.
-The mobster gets speared in the shoulder then she shoots him twice with his dropped gun.
+The mobster gets speared in the shoulder, and then she shoots him twice with his dropped gun.
 Dahl is one actress very aware that cameras are rolling.
 Her instant attitude change is so over-the-top as if the director may have told her, “On the count of three, you scream hysterically, okay?
 You'll need to do it twice.”

-Above: After Payne takes over the mob from de Corsia, he also takes over his car, that Chrysler with no windshield.
+Notes: After Payne takes over the mob from de Corsia, he also takes over his car, that Chrysler, above, with no windshield.
 Standard on the Imperial, the mob boss never realized it was an option on the New Yorker.
-I suspect there were plans to film from the hood or the footage ended up on the cutting room floor.
+I suspect there were plans to film from the hood of the prop car or the footage ended up on the cutting room floor.
 Even funnier is when Payne picks up his old beater at the parking garage where the Chrysler has been cleaned and polished.
 The young attendant admires the car, being especially proud of the streak-free windshield.
 The kid asks if he can borrow the Chrysler for a hot date.
-Imagine her reaction as her false eyelashes end up in the back seat.
+Imagine her reaction if her false eyelashes end up in the back seat.
 The lad starts the car and we hear an explosion.
 What we see is smoke gently rising from the dash and he instantly keels over on his right side in a less-than-convincing special effect.
 Apparently toxic gas.

 July 3, 2020

-This low-budget, eighty-eight-minute film is indicative of mafia film "prototypes" leading up to the subject’s peak in The Godfather.
-It took no less than three production companies to put this in the can.
-I think the studio's janitor came up with the title.
-The film has a distinct “French-Italian” vibe with some dubbed dialogue to confirm it.
-The dominant element in the film is not acting.
-It is a period-specific jazz score that was apparently recorded in a parking garage.
-Without Hubert Rostaing’s score, however, this would be an extremely dull movie.
-Yet it almost intrudes some scenes as if there was an LP record playing in the same room you are watching television and you wish someone would turn it down a bit.
+This low-budget, Fench Italian film with its quirky titledelivered during mafia club meetingsis a "prototype" leading up to the subject’s peak in The Godfather.
+The more creatively designed European poster is left.
+It took no less than three production companies to put this eighty-eight-minute film in the can.
+The dominant element is not acting, but Its period-specific jazz score that was apparently recorded in a parking garage.
+Without Hubert Rostaing’s score, however, this would be a dull movie.
+Yet it almost intrudes some scenes as if playing in the same room you are watching television and you wish someone would turn it down a bit.
 Expect some abrupt film edits.
 One, in particular, has the camera jumping from a train to a city street to an arcade in a mere two seconds.
 Superimposed sporadically are titles to identify the location or the time of day.
 This film has been rightfully forgotten since its premiere.
 Discovering it in a new century does not make it a lost classic.
-For your approval, here are the main characters.
+For your approval, here is the trio of restrained characters, each with a competent performance.

 It is a rare occasion when two left-handed actors are in the same mafia film.
 Eddie Constantine, at the peak of European popularity, provides the cryptic opening voice-over narration describing his lot in life as the viewer watches him outwit an assassin in a Paris parking garage...er...recording studio.
 His single voice-over is rather meaningless, only acting as a device to introduce his persona.
-There are no additional voice-overs to help carry his character or the story along.
-Henry Silva found his niche in gangster films.
+There are no additional voice-overs to help carry his character or the story.
+The other lefty, Henry Silva, found his niche in gangster films.
 His facial structure may give the impression of possible reconstructive surgery.
 Anyone familiar with him at this stage in his career knows he was essentially a supporting B-movie or television actor.
 Celebrating him in recent years does not make him one of the greats because he is still aliveas of this writing.
-Not to say he is uninteresting to watch.
+Thankfully, he is always interesting to watch.
 He and fellow mafia club member, the right-handed Jack Klugman, have never been on an “assassination run” before.
 Klugman was adept at displaying pessimistic or disgruntled characters.
 So he makes a believable hitman with a lot of angst.
-Silva tells him to relax and do what he tells him to do.
+Ever so cool, Silva tells him to relax and do what he tells him to do.
 Their road trip is a psychological study of how paid assassins' friendships can be so fleeting.
 Both are off to Paris to assassinate Constantine before he can testify against a mob boss indicted in America.

 Minor characters are confusingly introduced, initially without a name.
 Elsa Martinelli has an insignificant role as a secretary or love assistant to Constantine.
 Micheline Presle is a French informer for Silva, who drives a 1965 Plymouth Fury through the streets of Paris.
-It becomes Silva’s loaner as he travels conspicuously “undercover” among Citroens and Volkswagens.
-Do not expect any action or suspense until the very endwhich extends a bit too longExpect a twist or two as the truth is revealed about Constantine.
+It becomes Silva’s loaner as he travels “invisibly” among Citroens and Volkswagens.
+Do not expect much suspense until the very endwhich extends a bit too longExpect a twist or two as the truth is revealed about Constantine.

-Note: Providing a bit of detailed confusion is a poorly shot sequence as the duo head toward Constantine’s hideout.
-Silva pulls the “SS Plymouth” into a service station for petrol.
-As Silva walks to the pump Klugman gets out and informs him he will be right back.
+Note: There is a poorly edited sequence as the duo heads toward Constantine’s hideout, providing a bit of confusion.
+It is irrelevant to the plot but I am compelled to mention its subtlety.
+Silva navigates the “SS Plymouth” into a service station for petrol.
+As Silva walks to the (apparently) self-service pump Klugman gets out and says he will be right back.
 With seemingly no time elapsing, Silva gets behind the wheel and drives away.
 There is no definitive evidence that Klugman ever returned.
-What might be missed, in reality, is the slight bounce of the car as Klugman gets seated and his partial silhouette is visible in the passenger seat.
-This entire snippet takes about two seconds.
+What might be missed in the two-second snippet, is the slight bounce of the car as Klugman gets seated and his split-second silhouette is visible at the far right of the screen.
+Once on the highway, Klugman is now driving!